nantoniazzi/techio-markdown-extension-proposal/README.md

 _Nothing... but in the source code, the previous line has really been inserted_

 With this new syntax `[RUN]` is a reserved link label used to define an interactive code section.
 The title is moved into an attribute of the token.
 We can also rely on a simplified syntax (not a big json with all the heavy quotes) for the attributes name and values.
-You can also notice the use of the singuar `stub` parameter to avoid the use of brackets.
+You can also notice the use of the singular `stub` parameter to avoid the use of brackets.

 ## Displayed interactive code section